-When you attach an existing backup disk to your computer using an external USB, Firewire, or eSATA interface, Casper SmartStart will begin automatically and prompt you to update your backup.
-If the disk containing your backup is installed internally, or if Casper SmartSense is unable to detect the backup disk, you must manually launch Casper SmartStart to begin the process.
+When you attach an existing backup disk to the server using an external USB, Firewire, or eSATA interface, Casper SmartStart will begin automatically and prompt you to update the backup.
+If the disk containing the backup is installed internally, or if Casper SmartSense is unable to detect the backup disk, you must manually launch Casper SmartStart to begin the process.

-When updating a system backup, Casper SmartStart will automatically make all of the necessary selections within Casper to immediately perform the back up of your Windows system disk.
+When updating a system backup, Casper SmartStart will automatically make all of the necessary selections within Casper to immediately perform the back up of the server's system disk device.